andr-ew/ndls/README.md

 - zone/track setting for every track parameter
 - zone scope UI components are just duplicated for each zone, so if pattern recorded, only one component in one zone will be mapped to the pattern

+idea: when output volume for track becomes 0, play is always off
+- this makes adding new sounds after a crossfade slightly easier

 ## future maybe

 pattern + audio save/recall